juju/docs/src/en/controllers-backup.md

 concerns itself with the controller aspect only.
 For information on client backups see the [Juju client][client-backups] page.

-A backup of a controller enables ones to fully re-establish the configuration and state of a controller (and all its associated models/applications).
-A controller backup should therefore be seen as more of an environment backup.
+A backup of a controller enables one to re-establish the configuration and state of a controller (and all its associated models/applications).
+A controller backup can therefore be seen as an environment backup.

 <!-- It does not influence the instances on the backing cloud -->